-Overall, the results from the 2020-2021 monitoring year indicate that the marine outfall discharge was not having any detectable adverse effects on nearby intertidal rocky shore communities.
+Overall, the results indicated that the marine outfall discharge was not having detectable adverse effects on nearby intertidal reefs.
 Natural environmental factors, including coastal erosion, exposure and substrate mobility, appear to remain the dominant drivers of species richness and diversity at the sites surveyed.

-Copies of these intertidal ecological survey reports are available from the Council upon request.
+A copy of the intertidal ecological survey report is available from the Council upon request.